Medical Letter for Extenuating Circumstances at University

 Received a lower grade than expected?
 A mitigating circumstances grade appeal may still be possible.

-Many students only recognise the impact of their circumstances after results day — when they receive a grade that doesn’t reflect their ability and realise the extent to which their health was affecting them during the assessment period.
-Retrospective mitigating circumstances applications, including formal grade appeals, are a recognised process at most UK universities.
+Many students only recognise the impact of their circumstances after results day, when they receive a grade that does not reflect their ability and realise the extent to which their health was affecting them during the assessment period.
+Retrospective mitigating circumstances applications, including formal grade appeals, are a recognised process at most UK universities under the OfS student complaints and appeals framework.

 MedicalCert can issue a mitigating circumstances letter for retrospective applications, provided the clinical picture — the condition, its timeline, and its academic impact — can be established from the information and evidence you provide.
 The reviewing GP assesses the credibility of the circumstances described and issues the letter where it can be clinically supported.